cockroachdb/docs/CONTRIBUTING.md

 Once you've installed Jekyll and have a local clone of the docs repository, you can build and test the docs as follows:

-1. From the root directory of your clone, :
+1. From the root directory of your clone:

     - To build the CockroachDB docs, run `make standard`.